customink/nagios-check_s3_LastModified/README.md

 # nagios-check_s3_LastModified
-Checks to see when an object in was last modified, and alerts based on thresholds you set.
+Checks to see when an object in AWS S3 was last modified, and alerts based on thresholds you set.

 Written in bash.